-In order to understand Social Network Mapping, we must first understand social networks.
+In order to understand social network mapping, we must first understand social networks.
 A social network is a platform in the physical or digital world where individuals are connected to each other as friends, family, colleagues, people who share common interests or dislikes, belief, faith, social status, or any other such interdependencies.
 These individuals or actors are termed as nodes and the connections or relationships between the actors are termed as ties.

 Researchers use social network theory to examine families, social groups, companies, organizations, and even countries.
-In the online world, it is possible to take a broader view of the many ways people meet and connect to the Internet.
+In the online world, it is possible to take a broader view of the many ways people meet and connect on the Internet.

-Advantages of Social Network Mapping
+Advantages of Social network mapping

-01 Gather Information
+1. Gather Information

-Social Network Mapping is used by organizations to gather information about different organizations or even from competitors to make a more informed decision in business.
+Social network mapping is used by organizations to gather information about different organizations or even from competitors to make a more informed decision in business.

-Social Network Mapping can help organizations, individuals and even countries in gathering information, gauging competition, launching successful campaigns, product launches, enabling user acceptance within an organization as well as online through influencers, and many other applications.
+Social network mapping can help organizations, individuals and even countries in gathering information, gauging competition, launching successful campaigns, product launches, enabling user acceptance within an organization as well as online through influencers, and many other applications.

 The success of a strategy or a campaign can be gauged from the balanced or unbalanced nature of social networks.
 Similarly, a more suitable route to enable success can also be determined to improve the chances of success for a strategy by evaluating the sign of the ties between different nodes on the route.

-Disadvantages of Social Network Mapping
+Disadvantages of Social network mapping

-01 The authenticity of actors/ nodes in unbalanced networks
+1. The authenticity of actors/ nodes in unbalanced networks

 The information gathered from actors in unbalanced nodes can be questionable and it could get difficult for a researcher to separate gossip from authentic data.
 A psychologist may also be required sometimes in these kinds of research depending on the area of study.

-Social Network Mapping is complex to study and map and requires an experienced researcher.
+Social network mapping is complex to study and map and requires an experienced researcher.

-Think Design recommendation
+Think Design's recommendation

 Social Network Mapping is similar to personal inventory where as it is specific to social network behavior of users.
 By mapping social network of users, a designer/ researcher would be able to understand how a particular user interacts with his social circle and how it can influence future product or service proposition.
-Let’s say, we want to re-look at an e-commerce portal and we want to cater to users’ social behavior in a way our new design is going to work.
+Let’s say we want to re-look at an e-commerce portal and we want to cater to users’ social behavior in a way our new design is going to work.
 In this case, a designer/ researcher would come up with a character profile of the kind of users to study and then gain access to the nearest representative users’ social network.
 Studying their behavior on online social networks would give a deep understanding of users’ social behavior and can provide potential opportunities that influence e-commerce product design.